Creating an Excel Dashboard Widget

 The Data Behind the Widget

-Reviewing each element in the widget, we see that we need the following data:
+Reviewing each element in the widget, we see that we need the following data elements:

-• value for the current period (top number displayed)
+• a value for the current period (top number displayed)

 • values for each of the periods over the past year (shown as an annual trend line)

-• value for the same period in the previous year (used to calculate the % change)
+• a value for the same period in the previous year (used to calculate the % change)

 creating-a-dashboard-widget-data

-All that is left is to tie the numbers back to the widget using some simple Excel formulas.
-The current and previous period measures are simple Excel cell references.
+The next step is to tie the widget elements back to the data using some simple Excel formulas.
+The current and previous period measures are simple cell references.
 The percentage change calculations follow the formula of =(current value-previous value)/(previous value).
-You can use a simple sparkline chart for the trend curve.
-Example formulas are shown in the image below.
+You can use a simple sparkline chart for the trend curve linked to the data.

 creating-a-dashboard-widget-formulas1